Forensic social work: United Kingdom

-In the U.K. the forensic social worker has several duties, including applications for hospital admission and when necessary, arrange aftercare (under s.117 of the Mental Health Act 1983) and social assessments.
-Psychiatric Social Worker's are now called Mental Health Professionals, Mental Health Social Worker, of if trained, an Approved Mental Health Professional are often located within Community Mental Health Team, hospital or based in the local authority.
-The social worker fulfills the role of the Social Supervisor to specify suitable accommodations for discharged patients, and to assess risk.
+In the U.K. forensic social workers have several duties, including applications for hospital admission and when necessary, arranging aftercare (under s.117 of the Mental Health Act 1983) and social assessments.
+Psychiatric social workers are now called "mental health professionals", "mental health social workers".
+An Approved Mental Health Professional is often located within a community mental health team, hospital or based in the local authority.
+Social workers fulfill the role of social supervisors to specify suitable accommodations for discharged patients, and to assess risk.
 They provide specialist social care reports to the Mental Health First Tier Tribunal.

 The Department of Health in England currently identifies the following functions as being key to the social work role: